 Looking for a career with children?
 There's a whole of host of ways in which you could develop a career if you want to work with children.
 Teaching and Child Nursing are just the tip of the iceberg!
-We're the highest rated university in the West Midlands for our Education courses (Guardian League Tables 2019) so take a look at where a course with us could lead you.
+We're in the top 25 universities in the UK for our Education courses (Guardian League Tables 2022) so take a look at where a course with us could lead you.

 If you’re unsure of which route you want to go down or interested in working with children in a wider content, then Working with Children, Young People and Families might suit your needs.
 You’d need to have a strong commitment to social justice as this course seeks to provide you with the skills and motivation so that you can contribute to a changing society, particularly with services who work with, or for, vulnerable children, young people and their families.
 This course looks at children and young people up to the age of 25 and gives you the flexibility to go on to train for roles such as teacher or social worker, or work in a wide range of roles supporting children, young people and their families to improve their lives.
 You might also like to work in policy or management, designing and evaluating services for the most vulnerable members of society.